-This serum contains all of the same ingredients as “Buffet” plus a 1% concentration of pure Copper Peptides (GHK-Cu (Copper Tripeptide-1)).
+This serum contains all of the same ingredients as Multi-Peptide + HA Serum (“Buffet”) plus a 1% concentration of pure Copper Peptides (GHK-Cu (Copper Tripeptide-1)).

 Collagen and elastin are proteins made naturally in the skin, but the skin’s production of these proteins decreases as we age.
 They are responsible for keeping your skin firm and bouncy.

-One other benefit of Copper Tripeptide-1 is that it has wound healing properties and may even help break down scar tissue.
+One other benefit of Copper Tripeptide-1 is that it has wound-healing properties and may even help break down scar tissue.